Alert: The turtle watch program is on hold due to COVID-19. No turtle watches will be scheduled for this year.

 Leatherbacks are also the largest of the sea turtles (and the fourth largest living reptile on Earth) with an average length of 4 to 9 feet and an average adult weight of 660 to 1,100 pounds.
 The largest Leatherback ever recorded was 10 feet long, and weighed in at a whopping 2,019 pounds!
 The Leatherback is the only sea turtle that does not have a hard shell.
 Instead, it has a large, elongated and flexible carapace with 7 distinct ridges running down the length of the turtle.
 Composed of a layer of thin, tough, rubbery skin strengthened by thousands of tiny bone plates, the flexibility of the carapace allows the Leatherback’s lungs to expand when diving in search of food.
 In fact, the Leatherback can dive up to 3,000 feet deep!

 My family and I had a rare and amazing opportunity to observe the emergence of some Leatherback turtle hatchlings right here on St. Croix.
 The observation was led by a U.S. Fish and Wildlife employee, Laura, at the Sandy Point National Refuge.
-The St. Croix Environmental Association (SEA) hosts these events for their members during the nesting and hatching season.
-The groups are limited to about 30 people, and there are strict rules you must follow – one of which is no photos, please.
+The St. Croix Environmental Association (SEA) occasionally hosts turtle watch events for their members during the nesting and hatching season, but you must be a member and on their email list to get notified when watches are scheduled.
+The groups are limited to about 30 people, and there are strict rules you must follow (one of which is no photos).
 Our group met at the entrance to Sandy Point at 5:15pm and drove the main beach, where we parked and walked the short path to the beach.
 We were instructed to sit and wait patiently while Laura walked the beach to search some 100 nests looking for baby turtle noses peaking out of the sand.
 How cute is that?
 So, we waited patiently and discussed what a beautiful, calm but breezy night it was at Sandy Point.
 The sunset was breathtaking in shades of deep pinks and blues.
 Heck, we were on the beach, so the kids kept themselves entertained.